What do we do when sudden and unexpected life events come our way? Events we have no control over and events we cannot possibly prepare ourselves for.

 Here is one step you can take to help organize your thoughts.

-It is important to in the immediacy of any crisis to try and take it one step at a time, prioritizing those tasks that are necessary to be done.
+It is important to in the immediacy of any crisis to try to take it one step at a time, prioritizing those tasks that are necessary to be done.

 - If you are a believer ask friends, church members or those in your home group to pray for you and be specific about what is needed.

 - List tasks needing to be completed; most importance needs first.